 The plastic is not thick rubberyish plastic.
 It is a kind of hard, translucent smoky brown plastic – very good hand feel and feels like it’ll last great.
 You can get the best idea of it’s translucency right at the Nitecore logo between the terminals.

-The slide is extremely smooth, and opens with plenty of room to drop in an **650 cell.
+The slide is extremely smooth and opens with plenty of room to drop in a **650 cell.
 Here it is with an EVVA protected 3500mAh 18650, and with the rubber band in place.

 The positive terminal is fixed on the “top” side (the same side as the micro-USB in).
 The negative terminal is the sliding side, and at it’s shortest is about right for 16340 cells (sorry for not having a pic here, I’ll work on that!!).
 The negative side of the unit houses the USB out.

 And here’s the back with all that info Apple thinks you hate to see and wants to remove from the back of its phones.